-Queensland University of Technology (QUT) welcomes the opportunity to comment on the Productivity Commission's Consultation on Aboriginal and Torres Strait Islander Visual Arts and Crafts.
+Queensland University of Technology (QUT) welcomes the opportunity to comment on the Consultation Paper on Growing the Indigenous Visual Arts Industry.

-This submission details a number of actions that will help protect and grow the Australian Indigenous arts industry: the promotion of business and digital capabilities among Aboriginal and Torres Strait Islander artists and creative enterprises; methods of consumer education; and legislative, social, technological and economic measures to protect authentic Aboriginal and Torres Strait Islander art.
+In addressing relevant consultation questions, this submission details a number of actions that promote sustainable growth in the Indigenous arts industry: the promotion of business and digital capabilities among Indigenous artists and creative enterprises; methods of consumer education; and legislative, social, technological and economic measures to protect authentic Indigenous art.

-While recognising that there are numerous legitimate approaches to the question at hand - all of which have complementary roles to play in protecting, supporting and promoting Aboriginal and Torres Strait Islander visual art and craft practice, commerce and cultural significance - our perspective centres primarily on the critical importance of authenticity, and the tremendous opportunity presented by new technology to authenticate Aboriginal and Torres Strait Islander artworks for the benefit of artists, art buyers and the economy.
-QUT's expertise in this arena is manifold, including our contribution to the world-leading development of the IndigiLedger blockchain authentication methodology.
+While recognising that there are numerous legitimate approaches to the question at hand - all of which have complementary roles to play in protecting, supporting and promoting Indigenous visual art practice, commerce and cultural significance - our perspective centres primarily on the critical importance of authenticity, and the tremendous opportunity presented by new technology to authenticate Indigenous artworks for the benefit of artists, art buyers and the economy.
+QUT's expertise in this arena is manifold, including our contribution to the world-leading development of the IndigiLedger1 blockchain authentication methodology.
+Please find attached an informative slide deck about IndigiLedger to illustrate the case.